Michel de Certeau

-Education
+Early life and education

-Michel Jean Emmanuel de La Barge de Certeau was born in 1925 in Chambéry, Savoie.
+Michel Jean Emmanuel de La Barge de Certeau was born on 17 May 1925 in Chambéry, Savoie.
 De Certeau's education was eclectic, following the medieval tradition of peregrinatio academica.
-After obtaining degrees in classics and philosophy at the universities of Grenoble and Lyon, he studied the works of Pierre Favre (1506–1546) at the École pratique des hautes études (Paris) with Jean Orcibal.
+After obtaining degrees in classics and philosophy at the universities of Grenoble and Lyon, he studied the works of the co-founder of the Society of Jesus Pierre Favre (1506–1546) at the École pratique des hautes études (Paris) with Jean Orcibal.
 He undertook religious training at a seminary in Lyon, where he entered the Jesuit order (Society of Jesus) in 1950 and was ordained in 1956.
 De Certeau entered the Society of Jesus hoping to do missionary work in China.
 In the year of his ordination, de Certeau became one of the founders of the journal Christus, with which he would actively be involved for much of his life.
-In 1960 he earned his doctorate ("thèse de 3e Cycle") at the Sorbonne with a study of co-founder of the Society of Jesus Pierre Favre (the Sorbonne is a secular state university where theology may not be taught) before embarking on his celebrated study of Jean-Joseph Surin.
+In 1960 he earned his doctorate ("thèse de 3e Cycle") at the Sorbonne with a study of Pierre Favre before embarking on his celebrated study of Jean-Joseph Surin.

-Professional life
+Career

 De Certeau was greatly influenced by Sigmund Freud and was, along with Jacques Lacan, one of the founding members of École Freudienne de Paris, an informal group which served as a focal point for French scholars interested in psychoanalysis.
 He came to public attention after publishing an article dealing with the May 1968 events in France.
-He also took part in Robert Jaulin's department of ethnology at the University of Paris-VII after May 68.
+He also took part in Robert Jaulin's department of ethnology at the University of Paris-VII after May 1968.

 De Certeau went on to teach at several universities in locations as diverse as Geneva, San Diego, and Paris.
 Through the 1970s and 1980s he produced a string of works that demonstrated his interest in mysticism, phenomenology, and psychoanalysis.
-He died in Paris, aged 60, from pancreatic cancer.